Logo

 5. Customized Malware

-This type of malicious software is specifically designed to target a company or sector.
+This type of malicious software is specially designed to compromise a company or sector.
 It is common in manufacturing, telecommunications, and critical services.

 🔍 DITESA Fact:

-In Mexico, customized malware has grown by 22% annually, mainly affecting critical infrastructure.
+In Mexico, customized malware grew by 22% annually, mainly affecting critical infrastructure.

 How to protect against it?